GeospatialEnablingTechnologies/GET-Qgis-plugins/README.md

 GET-Qgis-plugins
 ================

-Plugins for QGIS by Geospatial Enabling Technologies (GET)
+This is the repository containing plugins for QGIS, developed by Geospatial Enabling Technologies Ltd (GET).